 All above is what we still strive for and more.

 This week is very busy for a lot of us; the 2019 All Nations Unity Conference is October 11 through 14 at the 55 acres at 483 Great Neck Road South in Mashpee.
 A sunrise ceremony will be at South Cape Beach each morning at 6 AM.
 There will be meals and program activities each day.
 Come with a positive mind, love, and respect.
-There will be no drugs or alcohol on the grounds of any kind.
+There will be no alcohol or drugs of any kind on the grounds.
 No hate judgments, gossip, or intimidation.

 The Town of Mashpee Historical Commission will be celebrating its 50th anniversary on Monday from 11 AM to 2 PM in the Archives building across from Mashpee Town Hall.
 All are welcome.
 Come see artifacts and the historical story of Mashpee and learn about people who helped preserve this wonderful history over the years.
 Coffee, cider and peach cobbler will be prepared by Rita Pocknett of Native Times Coffee.